nvthielen81/Netware/build book/onenote.md

 And i was yest using the system that was in hand.
 And herded a frame work of a other company novell

-This book is intended for papal the wane know.
+This book is intended for peal the wane know.
 A Little bit histories like a whit horse of the cloud and data frame works programming.
 I was a long studies like Json script's to get the jest words on paper ;-)